Sympathy for the Underdog

 Sympathy for the Underdog, known in Japan as Bakuto Gaijin Butai (博徒外人部隊), is a 1971 Japanese yakuza film directed and co-written by Kinji Fukasaku and starring Kōji Tsuruta and Noboru Ando.
 It is director Fukasaku's (Battles Without Honor and Humanity, Battle Royale) last film featuring Kōji Tsuruta.
 Complex named it number 8 on their list of The 25 Best Yakuza Movies.
-Home Vision Entertainment released the movie on DVD in North America in 2005.

 Summary

-The film's main character, Masuo Gunji, is an honorable old-school yakuza boss whose gang is driven out of Yokohama by a powerful rival from Tokyo.
+The film's main character, Masuo Gunji, is an honorable old-school yakuza boss whose gang is driven out of Yokohama by a powerful rival from Tokyo known as Daito-kai.
 After serving ten years in prison, Gunji reunites with the few men still loyal to him and sets out to rebuild his old organization.
 However, after setting up a lucrative bootlegging operation in Okinawa, the yakuza family from Tokyo that was responsible for their previous downfall and Gunji's imprisonment comes to the island planning to seize control of the territory.
 Gunji and his men are soon forced to engage in an epic battle for their lives.